-(2) The Commission may, in writing, appoint another person to conduct the inspection under sub-section (1).

-(3) The Commission may, by notice in writing, require a person under inspection to produce information or documents, or a class of information or documents that reasonably relates to the inspection.
-(4) After receiving a notice under subsection (3), a person shall, within a reasonable period as specified in the notice, provide to the Commission the information or documents described in the notice that are in the custody, possession or control of the person.
+- (ii) or any other prescribed statute that is administered by the Commission; or - (b) assisting in the administration of the securities legislation of another jurisdiction. - (2) The Commission may in writing appoint another person to conduct the inspection under subsection (1). - (3) The Commission may, by notice in writing, require a person under inspection to produce information or documents, or a class of information or documents that reasonably relates to the inspection. - (4) After receiving a notice under subsection (3), a person shall, within a reasonable period as specified in the notice, provide to the Commission the information or document that is described in the notice and that is in the custody, possession or control of the person.